jorroll/rschedule/README.md

 ### Still pre-1.0 release (i.e. Beta) [docs](#docs)

 A javascript library, written in typescript, for working with recurring dates.
 Rules can be imported / exported in [ICAL](https://tools.ietf.org/html/rfc5545) spec format, and Rule objects themselves adhere to the javascript iterator protocol.
-The library is "date agnostic" and usable with standard `Date`, [`Moment`](https://momentjs.com), or luxon [`DateTime`](https://moment.github.io/luxon/) objects through a [`IDateAdapter` interface](./docs/date-adapter).
+The library is "date agnostic" and usable with standard `Date`, [`Moment`](https://momentjs.com), [luxon](https://moment.github.io/luxon/) `DateTime`, or [js-joda](https://github.com/js-joda/js-joda) `ZonedDateTime` objects through a [`IDateAdapter` interface](./docs/date-adapter).
 All objects in rSchedule are immutable. rSchedule supports creating schedules with durations (this might seem like a no-brainer, but I'm not aware of another recurrence library that has this feature).

 At this point, the library's core functionality is feature complete and the tests are passing. ~~This being said, I'm still adjusting the library ahead of a 1.0 release as I dog food it in my own app~~.
 The library is nearing 1.0 -- see the [roadmap to 1.0](#roadmap-to-10) below.